 Categories

-This category celebrates what can be achieved through the successful implementation and adoption of digital processes and technologies on a project.
-This is not about one specific issue or challenge, but about how a digital approach has enabled better outcomes for a project overall.
+This category celebrates what can be achieved through the successful implementation and adoption of digital processes and technologies on a project (either a new build project or a maintenance, retrofit and refurb project).
+This can apply to a specific issue or challenge or package on a project or the entire project.

 Judges will be looking for clear and thought-out client requirements and engagement, collaborative dialogue and engagement with supply chain, and how this has enabled better project outcomes.

-The project your entry is focused on can be of any capital value, and must have reached practical completion or equivalent within the qualifying period.
-Judges will be directed to review the entries in the light of the size/scope of the entrants, and thus entries from SMEs will be able to be judged fairly alongside those from major contractors.
+The project your entry is focused on can be of any capital value and must be at least two-thirds of the way through the programme.
+Judges will be directed to review the entries in the light of the size/scope of the entrants, and thus entries from SMEs and subcontractors will be able to be judged fairly alongside those from major contractors.

 Key points:

-This category will reward the contractor – main contractor or specialist – that has demonstrated excellence and transformed their business through the adoption of digitalisation, digital methodologies and/or technologies.
+This category will reward the contractor – main contractor or specialist – that has demonstrated excellence and transformed their business through the adoption of information management best practice, digital methodologies and/or technologies.
 Your entry should explain the steps taken to change the way you work and the positive impact this has had on your business and its projects.

 Key points: